Wrattens Forest, Queensland: Geography

 The terrain is mountainous and is part of the Coastal Range with Mount Mia at 26.2494°S 152.2706°E at a height of 614 m.

 The entire locality is a protected area.
 Most of it is within the Wrattens National Park, but some areas are in within the Wrattens Conservation Park, the Wrattens State Forest and the Wrattens Resources Reserve.
+There is no private land use.

 History

 The locality was named after forest overseer Bill Wratten, who worked at state forests at Cherbourg and Wondai.

 To mark World Environment Day on 5 June 2009, Queensland Minister for Climate Change and Sustainability, Kate Jones, announced the establishment of the Wrattens National Park, consisting of 20,869 ha which was formerly part of Wrattens State Forest.
 A new Wrattens Conservation Park was also established surrounding the Barambah Environmental Education Centre.